atrof/atrof.github.io/README.md

 ## Competitions
 My Kaggle [profile](https://www.kaggle.com/avtrrr) and the [list of competitions](https://www.kaggle.com/avtrrr/competitions).

-* **Avito Demand Prediction Challenge** (in progress).
-[Kaggle Featured Competition](https://www.kaggle.com/c/avito-demand-prediction) aimed at predicting demand for an online advertisement based on its description, its context and historical demand for similar ads in similar contexts.
+* **Santander Value Prediction Challenge** (in progress).
+[Kaggle Featured Competition](https://www.kaggle.com/c/santander-value-prediction-challenge).
+Predicting the value of transactions for potential customers.

 * **Home Credit Deafault Risk** (in progress).
 [Kaggle Featured Competition](https://www.kaggle.com/c/home-credit-default-risk).
 The goal of this challenge is to predict how capable each applicant is of repaying a loan.

+* **Avito Demand Prediction Challenge** (in progress).
+[Kaggle Featured Competition](https://www.kaggle.com/c/avito-demand-prediction) aimed at predicting demand for an online advertisement based on its description, its context and historical demand for similar ads in similar contexts.

 * **Catch me if you can: Intruder Detection** (Top 21%, 244/1163).
 [In-class competition](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2) during ML Course Open by [ODS](http://www.ods.ai).
 The goal is to identify a user on the Internet tracking his/her sequence of attended web pages and predict whether it belongs to the specific user (Alice) or somebody else.